LÄSBISCH-TV from Berlin

 2018 Mahide Lein & Doro Etzler mounted all 27 one-hour broadcasts to 101 min.
 You can bye it on DVD, LÄSBISCH-TV Best-Of 1991-1993.

-Mahide Lein wants to go around the world with them and tell you stories from that time 😉
+Mahide Lein goes around the world to film-festivals & projects with and tells stories from that legendary times 😉

 All posts are still up to date and can be shown everywhere.